How Holiday Decorations Affect Your Energy Bill

 Are you using extra light strands just to reach an outlet?
 If so, an extension cord could be a better option since they’re discreet and don’t use electricity.

-The holiday season is the perfect time to make a switch to a more affordable electricity supplier.
-Spark Energy has been offering competitively priced energy plans for more than 20 years.
+The holiday season is the perfect time to make a switch to a more reliable electricity supplier.
+Spark Energy has been offering electricity and gas energy plans for more than 20 years.
 We serve markets in 14 states from New York to California.
 Check out the latest home energy plans online or give us a call to learn how easy it is to make the switch.